 The Issuer may be impacted by changes in accounting policies or accounting standards and the interpretation of such policies and standards.
 From time to time the international Accounting Standards Board (the "IASB") changes the financial accounting and reporting standards that govern the preparation of the Issuer and its principal subsidiaries (the "Group's") financial statements.
 In some cases, the Group may be required to apply a new or revised standard, or alter the application of an existing standard, subsequently, calling for a restatement of prior period financial statements necessary.
-There is uncertainty surrounding the Issuer's judgement, estimates and assumptions, therefore the Issuer cannot guarantee that it will not be required to make changes to the accounting estimates or restate prior financial statements in the future, which could adversely affect the Issuer's financial position and/or results of operations and its ability to make payments in respect of the Covered Bonds.
+There is uncertainty surrounding the Issuer's judgement, estimates and assumptions, therefore the Issuer cannot guarantee that it will not be required to make changes to the accounting estimates or restate prior financial statements in the future, which could materially and adversely affect the Issuer and its ability to make payments in respect of the Covered Bonds.